apache/shardingsphere/document/current/content/features/sharding/principle/rewrite.en.md

 Rewritten SQL will add auto-increment key name and its value generated automatically in the last part of INSERT FIELD and INSERT VALUE.
 `xxxxx` in the SQL above stands for the latter one.
-If INSERT SQL does not contain the column name of the table, Sharding-Sphere can also automatically generate auto-increment key by comparing the number of parameter and column in the table meta-information.
+If INSERT SQL does not contain the column name of the table, ShardingSphere can also automatically generate auto-increment key by comparing the number of parameter and column in the table meta-information.
 For example, the original SQL is:

 ```